trinhathu/bestselling-books/README.md

 For the sake of time, which I'm rapidly running low on, here are some quick summaries of decisions that could potentially be ADRs:

 - Use Netlify
-  - I've used it before and it's free.
+  - I've used it before, and it's free.
 - Use Next.js
-  - Habit, but it's also a very powerful framework and I like it.
+  - Habit, but it's also a very powerful framework, and I like it.
 Plus, Netlify has a starter template that uses it.
 - Use Typescript
   - Even if you hadn't said it was preferred, I would have used Typescript because I prefer it myself.
 Typescript makes it really clear what kind of data you're working with at any given time, and it makes React prop types a whole lot nicer.
 - Use Tailwind CSS
   - While I like writing CSS, I didn't want to spend my limited time writing it.
 I wanted to use a framework to speed up my time to get something presentable on the page, and the Netlify starter template included it.
-I hadn't used Tailwind before (I've used Material UI more often), but I wanted to try it, and it was indeed east to get started.
+I hadn't used Tailwind before (I've used Material UI more often), but I wanted to try it, and it was indeed easy to get started.
 - Build a sortable table component
   - Why build when there are so many pre-built libraries and solutions for this use case?
 Mostly to showcase how I would approach writing a reusable component and demo more state management.